pyhys/minimalmodbus/docs/troubleshooting.rst

 * Shorting two of the pins in the 9-pole D-SUB connector turns off the echo for some models.
 * If based on a FTDI chip, some special program can be used to change a chip setting for disabling echo.

-To handle local echo, see http://minimalmodbus.sourceforge.net/usage.html
+To handle local echo, see :ref:`handlelocalecho`.

 Empty bytes added in the beginning or the end on the received message
 ---------------------------------------------------------------------
-This is due to interfercece.
-Use biasing of modbus lines, by connecting resistors to gnd and Vcc from the the two lines.
+This is due to interference.
+Use biasing of modbus lines, by connecting resistors to GND and Vcc from the the two lines.
 This is sometimes named "failsafe".

 Serial adaptors not recognized